 13.1.
 No Partnership.
 Neither party, in any way or for any purpose, become a partner or joint venturer of the other pursuant to this Lease.

 13.2.
 Force Majeure.
-Owner and Lessee shall be excused for the period of any delay in the performance of any obligations hereunder (other than the payment of money) when prevented from so doing by cause or causes beyond the respective control of each, including labor disputes, civil commotion, war, governmental regulations or controls, fire or other casualty, weather, inability to obtain any material or services, or acts of God.
-In the event any such event of force majeure exists continually beyond a period of 30 calendar days, Lessee shall have the right to terminate this Lease upon thirty 10 calendar days' written notice to Owner.
+LESSOR and Lessee shall be excused for the period of any delay in the performance of any obligations hereunder (other than the payment of money) when prevented from so doing by cause or causes beyond the respective control of each, including labor disputes, civil commotion, war, governmental regulations or controls, fire or other casualty, weather, inability to obtain any material or services, or acts of God.
+In the event any such event of force majeure exists continually beyond a period of 30 calendar days, Lessee shall thereafter have the right to terminate this Lease upon thirty (3)0 calendar days' written notice to LESSOR.

 13.3.
 No Waiver.
-Failure of either party to insist upon the strict performance of any provision hereunder shall not be construed as a waiver for the future of such provision.
+Failure of either party to insist, at any time or from time to time, upon the strict performance of any provision hereunder shall not be construed as a waiver thereof at any time thereafter .
 No provision of this Lease shall be deemed to have been waived by either party unless such waiver be in writing and signed by such party.

 13.4.
-Notices, Any notice, demand, request or other instrument which may be or is required to be given under this Lease shall be in writing and shall be delivered in person, by telecopy, or sent by United States mail, postage prepaid, and shall be addressed to the party to receive such notice at its business address.
+Notices, Any notice, demand, request or other instrument which may be or is required to be given under this Lease shall be in writing and shall be delivered in person, by telecopy, facsimile, courier service, or sent by United States mail, postage prepaid, and shall be addressed to the party to receive such notice at its business address.
 The addresses of the parties on the execution date of this Lease are as follows:

-Owner: Enron Black Hills Trucking, Inc.
+LESSOR: Black Hills Trucking, Inc.

-___________
+P O. Drawer 2360, Casper, Wy 82602_or__________

-_______
+895 West River Cross Rd, Casper, WY 82601_______

-Fax: ______________
+Fax: 307/266-0373______________